Mikaela Laurén

-Early life
+Early and personal life

 Laurén grew up in Enskede in southern Stockholm.
 She started swimming at the age of three and trained with the Stockholm police sports association.
 At the age of eighteen she moved to the United States, there she was recruited by the University of Nebraska–Lincoln.
 During her stay in the country she decided to tattoo the text "Destiny" on her lower back, at the same time that her best friend, swimmer Therese Alshammar, tattooed the text "Diva" at the same spot on her body.
 In 2001 Laurén returned to Sweden and continued her preparation for the 2004 Summer Olympics in Athens.

 In March 2005, she was arrested for having anabolic steroids at her home.
 She was sentenced to one year and two months imprisonment for doping and weapon crimes.
 She was released in May 2006 after serving her sentence.
 During her imprisonment she studied nutrition and training at the Mittuniversity in Östersund.
 She also continued physio and led the training for the inmates at the prison.
 After her release she educated herself to become a personal trainer, she decided to return to Santa Monica in the United States to start her work to become a professional boxer.

 Laurén competed in the celebrity dance show Let's Dance 2017 which is broadcast on TV4.
 She was the first dancer to be eliminated.

 Professional boxing career

 Laurén signed a contract with New Sweden in May 2007 and made her professional debut in April 2009.
-On 8 November 2014 she won the WBC female superwelterweight title against American boxer Aleksandra Magdaziak.
+On 8 November 2014 she won the WBC female super-welterweight title against American boxer Aleksandra Magdaziak.

-She challenged undisputed female welterweight champion Cecilia Brækhus at Oslofjord Convention Center, Stokke, Norway on 21 October 2017, losing by stoppage in the sixth round.
+She challenged undisputed female welterweight champion Cecilia Brækhus at Oslofjord Convention Center in Stokke, Norway, on 21 October 2017, losing by stoppage in the sixth round.

 Laurén retired from professional boxing in 2019 but made a comeback in 2024.
-She challenged WBF female welterweight champion Michaela Kotaskova in Vienna, Austria, on 30 November 2024, losing by unanimous decision.
+She challenged WBF female welterweight champion Michaela Kotaskova at Hotel InterContinental in Vienna, Austria, on 30 November 2024, losing by unanimous decision.